rafiandria23/xendit-backend-test/Readme.md

 1. A pull request against `master` of your fork for each of the refactors above with:
     1. Code changes
-    2. Tests covering all possible positive, negative and edge case scenarios
+    2. Tests covering positive and negative scenarios

 ### Security